 How does alcoholism cause myopathy?

-Without diving too deep into jargon, both alcohol and acetaldehyde — the byproduct of your liver breaking down the alcohol — work against your body’s ability to make new muscle proteins.
+Both alcohol and acetaldehyde — the byproduct of your liver breaking down the alcohol — work against your body’s ability to make new muscle proteins.
 This can result in up to 30% of lost muscle mass.

-Alcoholism and poor nutrition go hand-in-hand.
+Alcoholism and poor nutrition often go hand-in-hand.
 In the case of extremely heavy drinkers, alcohol replaces food in their diet, but a side-effect of any alcohol use is that the body is unable to absorb the nutrients it needs from food.
 Without enough Vitamin B, for example, nerve cells get destroyed, resulting in the tingling sensation of neuropathy.

 How can alcoholic myopathy be treated?